Aimen-Abdurrahman/sentiment-analysis-model/README.md

 This repository contains a PyTorch-based sentiment analysis model that preprocesses textual data, trains a neural network, and predicts sentiment for a set of test sentences.

 ## Files Overview
-data_preprocessing.py: Handles the encoding of sentences and prepares the dataset for training. model_class.py: Defines the SentimentPredictor model architecture. train_model.py: Loads data, preprocesses it, initializes the model, trains it, and tests it on sample sentences.
+data_preprocessing.py: Handles the encoding of sentences and prepares the dataset for training.<br>
+model_class.py: Defines the SentimentPredictor model architecture.<br>
+train_model.py: Loads data, preprocesses it, initializes the model, trains it, and tests it on sample sentences.

 ## Prerequisites